 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-When I say moving from the external to the internal, I mean learning to rely less on things external to oneself to feel and be ok (such as other people, things, substances, types of responses and circumstances) and more on things internal (such as healthy thoughts and beliefs, skills, and self-understanding).
-Transitioning from the external to the internal could likewise be described as moving away from dependence on temporary or fleeting forms of self-control and adopting more sustainable and enduring forms of self-control.
+When I say moving from the external to the internal, I mean learning to rely less on things external to oneself to feel and be ok (such as other people, material things, substances, types of responses and circumstances) and more on things internal (such as healthy thoughts and beliefs, skills, and self-understanding).
+Transitioning from the external to the internal could likewise be described as moving away from dependence on temporary or fleeting forms of self-control and adopting more sustainable and enduring forms of self-mastery.

 I remember a time when I was highly sensitive and reactive to everything going on around me.
-I was especially sensitive to the things I would hear significant others say, both to me and to others.
-For almost everything I heard, I made hasty judgments/assumptions that would stir up emotions I couldn’t tolerate, meaning that I couldn’t help but to react… usually with some sort of indirect but judgmental statement… passive aggressiveness.
+I was especially vulnerable to the things I would hear significant others say, both to me and to others.
+For almost everything I heard, I made hasty judgments/assumptions that would stir up emotions I couldn’t tolerate, meaning that I couldn’t help but to react… usually with some indirect but judgmental statement… passive aggressiveness.

 Another external measure of control that I attempted to employ was taking authority over the way things looked around the house, even the way people acted or appeared.
-For instance, if people didn’t look “happy enough” then that meant something was bad about me… like I was letting them down, or I was in trouble, or something else.
-If people didn’t look at me or didn’t give me eye contact, then that was bad too, since it meant that “I didn’t matter or they were rejecting me”.
+For instance, if people didn’t seem “happy enough” then that meant something was bad about me… like I was letting them down, or I was in trouble, or something else.
+If people didn’t look at me or didn’t give me eye contact, then that was bad too, since it meant that “I didn’t matter or they were rejecting me.”

-Making the transition from external to internal involves taking the time to tune in to the inner world, so you can actually see what’s going in the moment of difficulty.
+Making the transition from external to internal involves taking the time to tune in to the inner world, so you can see what’s going in the moment of difficulty.
 Tuning in to the inner world can perhaps be achieved in a multitude of ways, maybe even as many ways as there are different kinds of therapy.
-But however it is attained, it means taking the time to practice paying attention and self-reflecting, and perhaps most importantly, being honest, loving, and forgiving with oneself.
-For me, it meant learning mindfulness meditation, learning to identify judgments, learning to identify many types of irrational thoughts and exaggerated feelings, learning how to validate myself, learning to think more rationally, and accepting reality exactly as it is rather than demanding reality be something that it isn’t.
+However it is attained, it means taking the time to practice paying attention and self-reflecting, and perhaps most importantly, being honest, loving, and forgiving with oneself.
+For me, it meant learning mindfulness meditation, learning to identify judgments, learning to identify many types of irrational thoughts and exaggerated feelings, learning how to validate myself, learning to think more rationally, and accepting reality precisely as it is rather than demanding reality be something that it isn’t.